 Table of Contents

-The Pitbull Poodles Mix is also known as the “Boodle,” a breed that is a medium-sized, loyal, easily trained, and a family-oriented dog.
+The Pitbull Poodles Mix is also known as the “Boodle,” a breed that is a medium-sized, loyal, easily trained, and family-oriented dog.
 Coming from both a Poodle and a Pitbull, it’s unlikely that each of the parents’ traits will show physically.

-A Poodle is known for being the smart, humorous breed.
+A Poodle is known for being a smart, humorous breed.
 These dogs adapt quickly and are considered the ultimate companion dogs for both adults and children.
 On the other hand, a Pitbull is not a specific breed.
 When you mention a pitbull, there is a variety and could either be a Staffordshire Bull Terrier, American Bully, America Staffordshire Terrier, and an America Pitbull Terrier.
 Pitties are known for their intelligence and willingness to learn, which makes them an incredibly obedient type.

 Having a Pitbull crossed with Poodles genetically enhances the dog’s adaptability and companionship, and their instinct for obedience makes it easier to train and practice.
 Having both breeds combined might not show each physical trait, but the hybrid pups carry the best genes each kind can offer.